Skip to content

 Let’s be clear about two things before discussing the series.

-First, Banks claims she built this Top Model empire with the intention of reshaping the standards of the fashion and modeling industries.
+First, Banks claims she built this Top Model empire with the intention of reshaping the standards of fashion and modeling.
 She constantly brought up the fat-shaming and racism she endured during her early career and how that impacted her heavily.
-So she ostensibly set out to create new, more inclusive standards for what beauty and high-fashion were supposed to look like.
-Counter to this intention, Banks proceeded to reinforce every single negative aspect of the existing fashion and modeling industries onto these contestants.
-She also brought on problematic judges like PR mogul Kelly Cutrone and supermodel Janice Dickinson, who further reinforced the harmful standards that existed in modeling.
+So, as outlined in Reality Check, she ostensibly set out to create new, more inclusive standards for the industry.
+Counter to this intention, Banks proceeded to reinforce the worst pressures onto these contestants through both the challenges and problematic judges like PR mogul Kelly Cutrone and supermodel Janice Dickinson.

 Top Model didn't feel this cruel when it first aired.
 For thousands of young girls, gays, and gender-bending baddies, ANTM was more than a TV show.
 For some of us, it was a window into the fashion and modeling worlds – for those who felt they were too short, poor, or ugly to access.
 ANTM became a window of opportunity for those who believed they would have never made it into the industry.
 For these dreamers, Banks appeared as a safe haven, a savior – and they worshipped her like one, some even dropping to their knees in tears when she would enter a room they were in.